 common signs and symptoms of yeast infections include: Paw chewing Paw licking Itchy paws Itchy ears Itchy skin Ear flapping Head tilting Skin inflammation The presence of crusty, yellow scale-like flakes on the skin Thickened, leathery skin Hyperpigmentation (darkening of the skin) Moldy, musty odor (often likened to cheese) Discharge from the afflicted area Red nail beds Frequent urination Which Dogs Are Most Vulnerable to Yeast Infections?

 Any dog can come down with a yeast infection, but some are at a much higher risk of developing them than others.
 Some of those at highest risk include:

-Additionally, yeast infections appear to be more common in some breeds than others.
+y east infections appear to be more common in some breeds than others.
 Some of the most frequently afflicted breeds include: German Shepherd West Highland White Terrier Basset Hound Maltese Shih Tzu Cocker Spaniel English Setter

 If your dog is a member of one of the breeds listed above, or fits into one of the aforementioned categories, you’ll want to remain observant for the first signs of a yeast infection.